 Define the Problem

-Specifying a knowledge gap, defining your end-users, narrowing it to a focused and feasible question, explain exactly what you're measuring, and using prior experience to develop a plan that allows systematic investigation.
+Clearly specifying a knowledge gap, defining your end-users, narrowing to a focused and feasible question, explaining what you're measuring, and using experience to develop a plan that allows systematic investigation.

 Tips to Define the Problem